 Many Human Factors oriented measures will sound familiar.
 Some you may dismiss as truisms.
 But you must also implement these measures if you want to reduce errors caused by human factors.
 In daily practice, implementation requires hard work on oneself and the team, especially when it comes to the self-evident.

-Do you need support a Human Factors Training?
+Do you need Human Factors training in person?

 Get a non-binding offer at or

 Starting points for avoiding human error

 Against the backdrop of the ever stronger interlinking of people and technical systems on the one hand and an increasing complexity of tasks on the other, the examination of human factors is thus gaining a steadily growing role.
 In order to reduce the consequences of technical and human errors and thus contribute to an improvement in the safety and performance of the entire organization, corresponding activities should be geared towards this:

 - align the work environment with the needs of the employee,

 - Distribute tasks and responsibilities between employees & between man and machine clearly and transparently

 - Identify the risks at the interfaces and make them visible,